 Yakshas and Yakshinis

-- Large statues of Yakshas and Yakshinis are found at many places like Patna, Vidisha and Mathura.
+- Large statues of Yakshas and Yakshinis are found in many places like Patna, Vidisha, and Mathura.

 - They are mostly in the standing position.